Years ago, the brilliant church analyst Lyle Schaller noted,

 - 5 departmental BHAG’s for each of your five core ministry areas (worship, kids, students, adults, operations/finance).

-8. Based on the congregational and departmental BHAG’s, go off as a staff and create your 2019 church-wide calendar and 2019 departmental calendars with all sermon series’, outreach events, marketing, etc. Plan out every single thing that needs to happen in 2019 (that never seems to get off the ground because you always put off planning it until the last minute).
+Based on the congregational and departmental BHAG’s, go off as a staff and create your church-wide calendar and departmental calendars with all sermon series’, outreach events, marketing, etc. Plan out every single thing that needs to happen in the coming year (that never seems to get off the ground because you always put off planning it until the last minute).
 Then let your mission, BHAG’s, and calendar drive your leadership conversations and decisions accordingly.

-9. On Sunday, January 6, 2019, hold a “Vision Sunday” in your services where you share church-wide and departmental BHAG’s.
+On the first Sunday of the year, hold a “Vision Sunday” in your services where you share church-wide and departmental BHAG’s.
 Go heavy on vision, sharing stories of life-change, etc. End with an extended time of prayer as together you seek God’s face to make these BHAG’s happen throughout the year.

-10. Make the following Sunday, January 13, 2019, the first day of your new re-launch, just like you would on the opening day of a new church.
+Make the second Sunday of the year, the first day of your new re-launch, just like you would on the opening day of a new church.
 Put the same amount of time, promotion and energy into that “kick-off Sunday” as you currently put into Easter and Christmas Eve.

 I’ve been humbled by the strong reception my latest book Finding Favor: God’s Blessings Beyond Health, Wealth and Happiness has received among church leaders.